-Here is the text, for those of you that are too lazy to click on the link above:
+Here is the text, for those of you do not wish to click on the link above, if it has expired:

 "Hello.
 Stop everything you are doing.
 This is the most important Craigslist ad you will read today; indeed, the most important one you will ever read.
 In fact, when, as an elderly person, you look back upon your life, you will regard the moment you started reading this ad as the most consequential single instant in your entire life.
 Not only do you owe it to yourself to read this ad, see the car I am selling, buy it from me, and give me an above market price, but you owe it to your country, countries, or status as a stateless person (my condolences), and to the god, gods, or lack of god that you do or do not believe in (happy holidays).
 Failure to finish reading this ad will lead to the premature death of you and all your loved ones.

 I am selling, and you should buy, a 1983 Volvo 240 Sedan.
 It's baby blue.
 In order to truly understand the enormity of the moral and practical imperatives which make it an urgent necessity that you buy this car, you must first be apprised of information about the model, and about this car in particular.

 Before you do this, you must be immersed in the Swedish culture from which the Volvo 240 originated.
 Please start playing some dignified Scandinavian music, such as Edvard Grieg's 1876 Peer Gynt suite, or Basshunter's latest album.

 Now that you are suitably en-musiced, here are some important facts about the Volvo 240 series:

 Volvo 240s were manufactured by the Volvo car company in Sweden, from 1976 to 1993.